code4ward/JSOI/README.md

 2. ```AllNumbersAndSomething``` cannot be fully resolved until ```AllNumbers``` is resolved, therefore ```AllNumbers``` should be processed first.

-The example below shows you how to loop until all keys are resolved.
+> The example below shows you how to loop until all keys are resolved.
 Note, as we already mentioned you may specify the keyorder and avoid looping if you like.

+:one:
 ```javascript
 const obj = {
     AllNumbersAndSomethingAndNothing: "{{AllNumbersAndSomething}} and {{Nothing}}",